kushaldas/rpm-macros-virtualenv/README.md

-## Macros to help in Python packaing using Virtualenv
+## Macros to help in Python packaging using Virtualenv

 This is a small set of RPM macros to help in packaging Python applications along with virtualenv.
 This project is following the ideas from https://dh-virtualenv.readthedocs.io/en/1.0/

-The available macros will be updated regularly, right now we have very limit macros.
+The available macros will be updated regularly, right now we have very limited macros.